 In a world where morality and politics are increasingly linked, what we propose is to shed light on these radical bodies: the black, queer, transgressor, political, feminist, libertarian, dirty, dissident, immoral, perverted, modified, non-binary body.
 Bodies that are powerful and assertive.
 Bodies that resist.

 We are looking for bodies and rebellious minds that, by not being subject to the domination of devices built throughout history, carry a dynamic and disruptive force capable of unsettling the established structures of control and subordination through micropolitical resistance.
 We are looking for subject-bodies so that new – more democratic, multicultural and transgressive – narratives are spread, amplified and therefore heard.

 Theme’s conception and development: Bernardo José de Souza

 Production: Pablo Ferretti

-Communication (photos, website and social media): Frederico Pellachin
+Communication and documentation: Frederico Pellachin

 Financial and Legal Management: Clarice Goulart Correa